 Although the sums of money invested in emergency care are highly material, there is limited national benchmarking information available on the service beyond profiling of access arrangements, waiting times, and demand levels.
 The Network project aims to supplement available national metrics with relevant data on service models, infrastructure, capacity, demand, workforce, finance and service quality.

-This project is for all providers of emergency care and subscribing members will receive:
+This project is for all providers of emergency care.
+Subscribing members will receive:

-- Access to the online benchmarking toolkit, allowing you to compare your service nationally across hundreds of metrics
+An interactive online toolkit, allowing you to benchmark your service across hundreds of metrics

 Commissioners may be interested in the partner project, Urgent Care, which explores the commissioning of urgent care.

-58 Trusts and Health Boards (HBs) participated in this iteration, covering 60 Type 1&2 centres and 50 Type 3 departments.
-An Urgent Care report analysing the system from a commissioner perspective, which has received contributions from 61 commissioners, is also available to download on the NHS Benchmarking Network’s website.
+122 organisations participated in the 2018 iteration of the project (collecting 2017/18 data), covering a total of 252 Type 1&2 centres and Type 3 departments.
+An Urgent Care project analysing the system from a commissioner perspective, which received contributions from 42 commissioners, is also available.

-For queries about this project, please contact Aidan Rawlinson.
+For queries about this project, please contact Sue Ikin.